LeeGorden/Permeability-Prediction-using-Vision-Transformers/README.md

   <div align=center><img src="https://github.com/LeeGorden/PoreFlow/assets/72702872/4275aa67-aee1-4463-8a45-48c204b4d763" width="500px"></div>

-<h2 id="useage"> Useage</h2>
+<h2 id="usage"> Usage</h2>

-Download the data in https://www.digitalrocksportal.org/projects/372, and prepare the data in data/analysis and run data_preprocess.ipynb.
+Download the data in https://www.digitalrocksportal.org/projects/372, and prepare the data in **data/analysis** and **run data_preprocess.ipynb**.
 To be notified, this step is not necessary.
-As long as user provide data meta info csv file listed in data/data_route and input correct param with path pointing to those training samples in train.py, then it's fine.
+As long as user **provide data meta info csv file listed in data/data_route and input correct param with path pointing to those training samples in train.py**, then it's fine.

+**For training the model**.

+    python train.py

+**For predicting**.

+    python predict.py

+**For performance_evaluation**.  eg: demo as test_performance_eval.ipynb

+    run test_performance_eval.ipynb with corresponding path to the model trained.

 <h2 id="acknowledgements"> Acknowledgements</h2>